Moreton Corbet Castle: Elizabethan house

 In the 16th century, Sir Andrew Corbet filled the courtyard to the east of the keep with a new house, stretching in a straight line to the south and west of the medieval structure.
 The perimeter wall to the west and south of the tower is now almost completely removed, leaving a gap between the castle and the later house.

 Corbet adapted the medieval gatehouse with a gothic arch.
-In 1579, a year after Corbet had died, A carving of his monogram and the year were added, surmounting another rectangular stone bearing the family crest of an elephant and castle in relief.
+In 1579, a year after Corbet had died, a carving of his monogram and the year were added, surmounting another rectangular stone bearing the family crest of an elephant and castle in relief.

 Corbet had a large domestic range built against the curtain wall, with kitchens below and accommodation above.
 East and south of the gatehouse, the domestic ranges opened into a great hall.
 A large fireplace is apparent on the first floor, with a smaller one on the lower floor.
 Doorways were made through the curtain wall to the latrines.
 The keep was converted into a storehouse.

 South of the castle, Corbet's son Robert had a wide but shallow house built in a more modern style, described by the noted antiquarian William Camden (1551–1623) as "a most gorgeous and stately house after the Italian model."
 It seems to have been influenced by the classical architecture of Italian buildings that he saw on his diplomatic travels, including Palladio's Basilica Palladiana in Vicenza.
 The building was faced with stone, but internally the walls were of brick.
 Although Italian in inspiration and elaborately decorated, much of the carving was of a rustic finish.
 After Robert Corbet died of the plague in 1583, his brothers Richard and Vincent Corbet carried on with the building of the new manor, leaving what was left of the original fortification.

 Civil War

 During the English Civil War, Moreton Castle was used as part of Royalist Shrewsbury's defence.
 The castle was under siege on more than one occasion, and badly damaged in the fighting.
 The surviving ruins of the walls are pock-marked from musket shot.
+It was captured by a small Parliamentarian force in a night attack in September 1644, which deceived the Royalist garrison force into surrendering, believing the Parliamentarian force to be much larger.